 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the System's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the System's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-David A. Bergantino, CPA, CFE Auditor General
+David A. Bergantino, CPA, CFE

-ains a.
-Bergantu
+David a.
+Bergant

 September 22, 2023